Railroad Worker Injuries / FELA - Overview

 The injury must have happened on a railroad that participates in interstate commerce.
 But this factor is almost always a given.
 FELA also serves as a guideline for railroad employment safety standards.
 Railroad companies must meet those standards.

 For instance, suppose a railroad company breaches workplace safety standards under the Occupational Safety and Health Administration (OSHA).
 The scenario significantly changes under different laws, such as the Locomotive Inspection Act and the Railroad Safety Appliance Act.
 These are federal laws designed to enhance the safety of railroad workers.

 These laws provide a more straightforward way to show that a violation occurred that led to an injury.
 The relationship between FELA and these acts is significant.
 When a breach of either one happens, it often is negligence per se.
 Negligence per se strengthens a worker's case under FELA.

 A successful lawsuit under FELA can usually bring compensation for:

-In the unfortunate event that a workplace injury results in the death of a railroad worker, under FELA the worker's surviving spouse and children will be able to receive compensation.
-If the worker has no spouse or child at the time of death, this compensation will usually go to any surviving parents or other close family members.
+In the unfortunate event that a workplace injury results in the death of a railroad worker, under FELA, the worker's surviving spouse and children will be able to get compensation.
+If the worker has no spouse or child at the time of death, this compensation usually goes to any surviving parents or other close family members.